FAQ

 It is absolutely illegal for you to take a fawn and keep as a pet.

-The fawn I found doesn’t look like the above deer, now what?
+The fawn I found doesn’t look like this, now what?

 The fawn needs help if it is:

-On it’s side or back, bleeding, visible wounds, covered in flies or walking around bleating in distress.
+On it’s side or back, bleeding, visible wounds, covered in flies or fly strike or walking around bleating in distress.

 Extremely thin, curled ear tips (see above), or a visibly dry nose.